About Us

 7. ADM

-Archer Daniels Midland (ADM) focuses on agricultural supply chain circularity by reducing waste and finding new uses for by-products.
+Archer Daniels Midland (ADM) focuses on the agricultural supply chain circularity by reducing waste and finding new uses for by-products.
 ADM is enhancing sustainability through innovations in food processing that aim to reduce emissions and promote renewable energy.

 8. BASF SE